The review was done in November 2012 when the film was screened at the Mumbai International Film Festival.

-Shahid opens with a horrific sequence during the riots of early 1993 when a youth walks out of his cubbyhole tenement after hearing commotion and witnesses the barbarity of human bodies being set ablaze and people being chased by mobs.
-One wondered if this loud, if disturbing, scene had set the tone for the rest of the film.
+Shahid opens with a horrific sequence during the riots of early 1993 when a youth walks out of his cubbyhole tenement after hearing commotion and witnesses the barbarity of human bodies being set ablaze and people chased by mobs.
+One wondered if this loud if disturbing scene had set the tone for the rest of the film.
 Fortunately, it hadn't––although disturbing it certainly is.

-Not long after, he realises that a choice once made, can hardly be reversed without consequences.
+Not long after, he realises that a choice once made can't be reversed without consequences.
 And thus the young man winds up in Tihar Jail amidst hardened murderers and religious fanatics.
-The point Mehta drives home is that this boy is equally lost in both settings.
-He can't reconcile to the conflicting forces pulling him apart even as the police tries to beat a confession out of him.
+The point Mehta drives home effectively is that this boy is equally lost in both settings.
+He can't reconcile to the conflicting forces pulling him apart even as the police try to beat a confession out of him.
 Ironically, it's in prison that Shahid also finds a mentor and a direction as he pursues his education and becomes a graduate––these scenes are reminiscent of The Shawshank Redemption where young Tommy Williams gets himself an education because of Andy Dufresne's encouragement.

 But it is after he returns to Mumbai and takes up law practice that the film really takes off.
 Because now, the protagonist has found his groove.
 Shooting in authentic law offices, courtrooms, crummy flats, congested neighbourhoods and Irani cafes and often using handheld cameras and brisk editing, Mehta reconstructs the drama of Shahid's life.
 His romance with one of his clients, Mariam (Prabhleen Sandhu), breaks the heaviness.
 She is a refreshing heroine too.
 Unafraid to speak her mind, but ultimately defeated by her husband's obsession with his mission.